amirkeren/bluemix-workshop/README.md

 3. Restage the application if prompt to do so

-4. Click on the newely added Cloudant service then click on "Service Credentials" and then "New Credential".
-Finally click "Add"

 # Adding Watson Language Traslator service

 1. Go to the creation page of Watson Language Translator service using [this](https://console.ng.bluemix.net/catalog/services/language-translator) link or search for "translator" in the Bluemix catalog